python-unsam/Programacion_en_Python_UNSAM/Notas/02_Datos/06_204Sequences.md

 a[2:4] = [10,11,12]       # [0,1,10,11,12,4,5,6,7,8]
 ```

-*Note: The reassigned slice doesn't need to have the same length.*
+*Observación: The reassigned slice doesn't need to have the same length.*

 ```python
 # Deletion